Doctrine of Dependency

 “Talking comes by nature; silence by understanding.”

 “Whoso keepeth his mouth and his tongue keepeth his soul from troubles.”
-(Prov.21:23)
+(Prov.
+21:23)

-LISTENING“Learn to listen and listen to learn.”
+“Learn to listen and listen to learn.”

-Learn to be a wise listener: “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak…” (James 1:19).
+Practice to be a wise listener: “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak…” (James 1:19).

-In the multitude of words there wanteth not sin: but he that refraineth his lips is wise” (Prov.10:19).
+In the multitude of words there wanteth not sin: but he that refraineth his lips is wise” (Prov.
+10:19).

 “He that hath knowledge spareth his words: and a man of understanding is of an excellent spirit.
 Even a fool, when he holdeth his peace, is counted wise: and he that shutteth his lips is esteemed a man of understanding.”
 (Prov.17:27-28).

-In order to hold a conversation, you need to know when to let go.
-Conversation is to be a give and take; consider the definition of “Dialogue” 1 talking together; conversation: 2 Interchange and discussion…mutual communication.
+To hold a conversation, you need to know when to let go.
+Conversation should be give-and-take; consider the definitions of “Dialogue”: 1. talking together; conversation: 2. interchange and discussion… mutual communication.

 Learn to be patient and wait for the other person to finish speaking before you take your turn.
-Resist the urge or tendency to dominate the conversation.
-The truth is most people don’t truly listen…they just wait for the other person to finish so they can continue speaking.
-While the other person is speaking, instead of listening they are formulating their thoughts for the next opportunity to speak.
+Resist the urge to interrupt or the tendency to dominate the conversation.
+The truth is that most people don’t truly listen; they just wait for the other person to finish so they can keep talking.
+While the other person is talking, they are not hearing; they are too busy formulating their thoughts for the next chance to speak.
+“He that answereth a matter before he heareth it, it is folly and shame unto him.”
+(Prov.
+18:13).
+For effective communication, conversation must be a give-and-take exchange… not a verbal wrestling match.

-Ironically, I have found that the secret of being heard hinges upon hearing; simply learning to truly listen.
-If you want to be heard learn to be a good listener…listen intently.
-When people sense that you are truly listening to what they are saying, most of the time they will return the courtesy.
-In order to be effective, a conversation must be an orderly exchange…not a verbal wrestling match.
+Ironically, I have discovered that the key to being heard depends on hearing; simply learning to truly listen.
+If you want to be heard, learn to be a good listener… listen carefully; when people sense that you are genuinely listening to what they are saying, most of the time they will reciprocate.
+Listen to discern the person’s feelings, not just words.

 Listening to another’s heart

 In the early years of my fire department career, one of the men in my company lost his wife to cancer, leaving behind a grief-stricken husband and three children.
-At the funeral, I wanted to offer some words of comfort to Jack but didn’t know what to say…words seemed so inadequate.
+At the funeral, I wanted to offer some words of comfort to Jack, but I didn’t know what to say…words seemed so inadequate.

-“And thine ears shall hear a word behind thee, saying, This is the way, walk ye in it, when ye turn to the right hand, and when ye turn to the left.”
-(Isa.30:21).
+More importantly than learning to listen to one another is learning to listen to the Lord.
+And thine ears shall hear a word behind thee, saying, This is the way, walk ye in it, when ye turn to the right hand, and when ye turn to the left.”
+(Isa.
+30:21) “Be still and know that I am God…” (Ps.
+46:10)

 “A quiet life is usually a fragrant life.
 If we speak less, what we speak will be more powerful.
 Talkativeness is a point of leakage in one’s spirituality.”
 Nee